TheodoraNell/Stock-Analysis/README.md

 # VBA Stock Analysis

 ## OVERVIEW
-Performing analysis with VBA on daily stock market data for 2017 and 2018
+Performing VBA analysis on daily stock market data for 2017 and 2018 and exploring the refactoring process of the script used.

 ### Purpose
 The purpose of this analysis is to compare the performance of array of stocks in the green power industry for each year by looking at the total daily volume and return.
-It also explores two different scripts for pulling the data and weighs the advantages/disadvantages between the refactored script and the original.
+This analysis also explores two different scripts for outputing the data and weighs the advantages/disadvantages between the refactored script and the original.

 ## METHOD